brettz9/atyourcommand/README.md

 1. special protocol to optionally invoke desktop files or remote URL files? (as with invoking webappfind from filebrowser (which can also be folder-aware)); same one to invoke command line?
 1. Ability to invoke web2desktop with a hand-typed (auto-complete prompt) local file and/or URL, respectively!!!! (or auto-create using Execute Builder and then immediately execute)
 1. Send messages in other direction from waf, exec. builder (to open web file from browser into a desktop app's command line; or to open a web file in a web app!)
-1. Ensure web->desktop also handling file:// URLs and c:\ paths to: folder, execute on desktop, execute with web app
 1. listener for specific sites to automatically open their contents with a webapp viewer or desktop file with optional command line args
 1. Utilize (JavaScript-based) Blockly for pipelining of any kind of command (though avoid baking in UI as UI should be flexible, e.g., to allow use in menu, toolbar, add-on bar, etc.); also macro-like development
 1. allow context menu add-on to also have the ability to send content to web apps (readonly) or, in conjunction with filebrowser-enhanced, right-click a file path (in the FF file browser or as an add-on icon when browsing files) directly to web apps